Knoebels Amusement Resort: Restaurants and food

-Knoebels has restaurants throughout the park, both sit-down and counter service in nature.
-These eateries have contributed toward the park winning awards from organizations which judge amusement park food, including Amusement Today's Golden Ticket Award for Best Food every year from 2000 to 2012.
-The park tied with Dollywood in 2013, but Knoebels reclaimed the prize in 2015, 2016, and 2018.
-In 2025, Amusement Today magazine retired the food category by awarding Knoebels their "Legends" Golden Ticket Award, which Knoebels had previously won in the carousel category.
+Knoebels has several restaurants throughout the park.
+These eateries have contributed to the park winning awards from organizations which judge amusement park food, including Amusement Today's Golden Ticket Award for Best Food every year from 2000 to 2012.
+The park tied with Dollywood in 2013, but Knoebels reclaimed the title in 2015, 2016, and 2018.
+In 2025, Amusement Today magazine retired the Best Food contest and awarded Knoebels their "Legend" Golden Ticket Award for the category.

-The park's Cesari's Pizza, now simply named Pizza, and the International Food Court were featured on a Food Network special.
-The alligator bites served at the International Food Court were selected by Delish.com as one of the top seven daring amusement park foods.
+The park's Cesari's Pizza (now simply named Pizza) and the International Food Court were featured on a Food Network special.
+The alligator bites served at the International Food Court were selected by Delish.com as one of the top seven most daring amusement park foods.

 Three Ponds Golf Course

-Knoebels Three Ponds Golf Course is located on Pennsylvania Route 487, roughly a quarter mile from the park and campground.
+Knoebels' Three Ponds Golf Course is located roughly a quarter mile from the park and campground.
 It is a par 71 eighteen-hole golf course which provides two nine-hole layouts.
 There is also a restaurant on the golf course grounds.